Pratikbarai/LOTL_test/README.md

 - VirtualBox 7.0+ with Extension Pack
 - Administrator privileges

-##steps
+## steps
--Install VirtualBox (Oracle)
+- Install VirtualBox (Oracle)
--Enable Python virtual environment
+- Enable Python virtual environment
--Open 5 to 6 Windows PowerShell or CMD
+- Open 5 to 6 Windows PowerShell or CMD
-(If se.py is running, then trying to open PowerShell or CMD will not work) -Run se.py with Administrator privilege mode
+- (If se.py is running, then trying to open PowerShell or CMD will not work)
+- Run se.py with Administrator privilege mode
--Perform Volt Typhoon attacks or LOLBins attack
+- Perform Volt Typhoon attacks or LOLBins attack
--on 5 to 6 Windows PowerShell or CMD instances
+- on 5 to 6 Windows PowerShell or CMD instances
--To close se.py, press ESC from keyboard
+- To close se.py, press ESC from keyboard